ForomePlatform/airflow-cwl-docker/README.md

 from built-in bridge Docker network, you are all set, nothing needs to be done.

-Only if you need to adjust authentication settings, follow these steps or execute a similar procedure:
+Only if you need to adjust authentication settings, follow steps 1-4 below or execute a similar procedure.
+You might need to edit two configuration
+files: `pg_hba.conf` and `postgresql.conf`.
+If you do not know where they are located, execute the following command:

+    sudo -u postgres psql -c "show data_directory;"

 1. Ensure, that network, created by docker for Airflow containers can be authenticated by PostgreSQL.